 The Group's principal businesses are located in the Mainland China and most of the transactions are conducted in RMB.
-During the year of 2019 and 2018, almost all of the Group's sales and costs were denominated in RMB, the Group's functional currency.
+During the years of 2020 and 2019, almost all of the Group's sales and costs were denominated in RMB, the Group's functional currency.
 Most of the Group's assets and liabilities are denominated in RMB, except for certain items of cash and cash equivalents that are denominated in US\$ and other currencies.